Sourdough Starter Troubleshooting Guide and FAQ

 Basics + FAQ Maintenance Baking Troubleshooting

-Many people are creating sourdough starters and exploring sourdough bread baking for the first time.
+Many people are creating sourdough starters and exploring sourdough for the first time.
 It’s exciting to see people diving into a subject that I’m so passionate about!

 Over the past month, I’ve received many questions on sourdough starters.
 To create a helpful and easily referenced resource, I’ve put together an extensive Sourdough Starter Troubleshooting Guide below.